ongov/ontario-design-system/packages/ontario-design-system-complete-styles/README.md

 You may want to move the local assets into your project so that they are available for bundling upon building your SPA application.

 This can be done in a number of ways.
-One way is to use the [copyfiles](https://www.npmjs.com/package/copyfiles) NPM package, which you can with any operating system:
+One way is to use the [copyfiles](https://www.npmjs.com/package/copyfiles) NPM package, which can be used with any operating system:

 ```bash
 copyfiles -E -f \"node_modules/@ontario-digital-service/ontario-design-system-complete-styles/dist/assets/**\" public/assets